frontpage-ev/frontpage-layouts/README.md

 Next, clone the `build` branch of this repository into the NodeCG `bundles` folder and install the dependencies:
 > ```
 > cd bundles
-> git clone https://github.com/esamarathon/esa-layouts.git --branch build
+> git clone https://github.com/frontpage-ev/frontpage-layouts.git --branch build
-> cd esa-layouts
+> cd frontpage-layouts
 > npm install --production
 > ```